sourceallies/small-improvements-slack-bot/README.md

 There are two sets of credentials.
 A personal access token from Small Improvements and the Slack Bot's OAuth token.

-Credentials are stored in Secrets Manager.
-It is managed manually to keep secrets out of the code base.
+Credentials are Hard-Coded into index.js, and decryption keys are stored in AWS Key Management Service (KMS).
 If either token becomes invalid, review the links below to get new tokens.
-Then using the AWS console, put the new secret value.
-You will need to send both values.
+Then using the KMS, encrypt the new value with your key, and replace the encrypted value(s) in index.js.

 #### Small Improvements
 Anyone's Small Improvement's personal access token may be used.